cachewerk/relay-docs/docs/1.x/configuration.md

 | `relay.session.lock_wait_time`    | `0`              | The number of microseconds Relay will wait between each attempt to acquire lock.
 If value is zero or negative `20000` will be used to be compatible with PhpRedis. |
 | `relay.session.compression`       | `none`           | Compression algorithm used for session data.
 Supported values: `lzf`, `lz4`, `zstd` and `none` |
 | `relay.session.compression_level` |                  | The used compression level.
 An empty value means the algorithm default compression level will be used. |

+## `relay.max_endpoint_dbs`

+This directive determines the maximum number of PHP workers with their own in-memory cache.
+While each PHP worker will have its own connection to Redis, not all workers need their own in-memory cache, and can be read-only workers that read from the shared memory pool.

+This setting is per connection endpoint (distinct Redis connections); for example, connecting to two separate instances will double the number of workers.

+It's worth benchmarking this setting for each application's workload; however, most workloads, especially heavy workloads, fare well with the default of `4` endpoints, and using more workers can negatively impact performance.